flashlight/flashlight/docs/source/distributed.rst

 Distributed Training
 ====================

-flashlight provides a easy-to-use API to perform distributed training.
-It  uses `Gloo <https://github.com/facebookincubator/gloo>`_ for CPU backend and `Nccl <https://developer.nvidia.com/nccl>`_ for Cuda backend.
-In this tutorial, we will give a brief overview of it.
+flashlight provides an easy-to-use API for distributed training.
+It uses `Facebook's Gloo library <https://github.com/facebookincubator/gloo>`_ when using the CPU backend, and `NVIDIA's NCCL library <https://developer.nvidia.com/nccl>`_ when using the CUDA backend.
+In the sections below, we briefly detail the API and document its use.

+See ``examples/DistributedTraining.cpp`` for examples.

 Setup
 -----
-The first step in setting up distributed environment is to initialize it so that all the participating processes can perform the initial coordination step. flashlight supports multiple initialization methods.
+To initialize the distributed environment, participating process must first perform an initial coordination step. flashlight supports multiple initialization methods, detailed below.

 DistributedInit::MPI
 ####################

-This initialization can be used if the processes are spawned using `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_.
-These jobs are typically started using the command :code:`mpirun -n <NUM_PROC> [...]`.
-MPI will be used to assign ranks for the processes and broadcast necessary information for initial coordination steps.
+Use this initialization if spawning processes using `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_.
+MPI jobs are typically started from the command line using :code:`mpirun -n <NUM_PROC> [...]`.
+MPI will assign ranks for each process so that information can be broadcast for initial coordination.

 ::